I'm Ready (Muddy Waters album)

 I'm Ready is a studio album by the Chicago blues musician Muddy Waters.
 The second of his Johnny Winter-produced albums for the Blue Sky Records label, I'm Ready was issued one year after he found renewed commercial and critical success with Hard Again.
 The album earned Waters a Grammy Award in 1978.
 It was reissued in 2004 by the Epic/Legacy, with three additional songs.

+Critical reception

+The Bay State Banner wrote that "the sharp distinctive tuning and chromatic slurs that mark his playing are still here, even though Waters now takes few slide guitar solos."

 Track listing

 All tracks are composed by Muddy Waters (listed as McKinley Morganfield), except where noted.